 With the support of the Flemish authorities

 Daniel Linehan/Hiatus is Creative Associate at deSingel International Arts Campus 2017-2021 and supported by the Flemish authorities.

-- Third Space 25 November 2018 Le Théâtre de la Ville de Luxembourg - Luxembourg, Luxembourg
+- Third Space 25 November 2018, 17:00Rainy Days, Le Théâtre de la Ville de Luxembourg - Luxembourg, Luxembourg

 - Third Space (2018) 6 June 2018Münchener Biennale, Festival für Neues Musiktheater, Gasteig - Munich, Germany

 - Third Space (2018) 5 June 2018Münchener Biennale, Festival für Neues Musiktheater, Gasteig - Munich, Germany

 - Third Space (2018) 4 June 2018Münchener Biennale, Festival für Neues Musiktheater, Gasteig - Munich, Germany